 How much should I spend?

 Chromebooks started out notoriously cheap, with list prices often coming in under $300.
 But as they’ve gone more mainstream, they’ve transitioned from being essentially modern netbooks to the kind of laptop you’ll want to use all day.
 As such, prices have increased: At this point, you should expect to spend at least $400 if you want a solid daily driver.
-There are still many budget options out there that may be suitable as secondary devices, but Chromebooks that can be all-day, every-day laptops will cost more.
-But, notably, even the best Chromebooks usually cost less than the best Windows or “regular” laptops out there.
+There are still many cheap Chromebooks out there that may be suitable as secondary devices, but a good Chromebook that can be an all-day, every-day laptop will cost more.
+But, notably, even the best Chromebooks usually cost less than the best Windows laptops, or even the best “regular” laptops out there.

-There are plenty of premium Chromebooks that approach or even exceed $1,000, but I don’t recommend spending that much.
+There are plenty of premium Chromebooks that approach or even exceed $1,000 that claim to offer better performance and more processing power, but I don’t recommend spending that much.
 Generally, that’ll get you a better design with more premium materials, as well as more powerful internals and extra storage space.
 Of course, you also sometimes pay for the brand name.
 But, the specs I outlined earlier are usually enough.

 See Also: